 Disco Dancer 5-Minute Online Digital Timer

 Now that we have addressed those longer activities, what about the shorter ones like think, pair, shares, or brain breaks?
 Don’t worry!
 We didn’t forget about these!
 We created a disco-themed backdrop that will take your students through 5-minutes, 2-minutes, and 1-minute!
-But be careful – they will make your students want to get up and DANCE!

 The following timed options are available:

 There may be instances where you will need a digital timer that counts up.
 For example, you may want students to write down how long a task takes to complete.
 Simply project this one-hour counting-up digital timer and have students write down the time when they have completed the task.

 When teaching students how to manage their time, a timer that counts up is sometimes easier to use.
 Take writing, for example.
 You may want your students to brainstorm, or stay in the prewriting phase, for 10 minutes before moving on to the draft phase.
 A timer that counts up is much more effective than one that counts back.

 We also have a timer that counts up to 10-minutes if you need a shorter length of time.